yuummmer/yuummmer.github.io/README.md

    The website should now be accessible at `http://localhost:4000`.

 ## Deployment
-The site is hosted on **Cloudflare Pages**.
+The site is hosted on **GitHub Pages**.
 Any changes pushed to the `main` branch will trigger a rebuild and deploy automatically.

 ## Contributing
 If you'd like to suggest improvements, feel free to open an issue or submit a pull request.